-- c) Projects that meet either of the following criteria are required to develop both a Stormwater Management Plan and Erosion and Sediment Control Plan as specified by the City's Engineering Design Standards and the MPCA Construction General Permit: - Create 4 10,000 or more acres square feet of new impervious surface or fully reconstruct 4 10,000 or more acres square feet of impervious surface. - 2) Single-family subdivisions greater than 3 lots that rely on common drainage facilities for stormwater management. and all multiple family residential, commercial, mix-use and industrial developments. - d) The cenduct of mMining shall be permitted only upon issuance of a conditional use permit.
+Projects that meet either of the following criteria are required to develop both a Stormwater Management Plan and Erosion and Sediment Control Plan as specified by the City's Engineering Design Standards and the MPCA Construction General Permit:

+Create 4 10,000 or more acres square feet of new impervious surface or fully reconstruct 4 10,000 or more acres square feet of impervious surface.
+Single-family subdivisions greater than 3 lots that rely on common drainage d) The conduct of mMining shall be permitted only upon issuance of a conditional use permit.
 Such permit shall include, as a condition thereof, a plan for a finished grade and land reclamation which will not adversely affect the surrounding land or the development of the site on which the mining is being conducted, and the route of trucks moving to and from the site.